Does Kratom Interact With St. John’s Wort?

 What is St. John’s Wort?

 St. John’s wort has a long history of medicinal use that stretches back into classical antiquity.
 Hyperforin, one of the main active compounds in St. John’s wort, is being studied for its possible benefits.
-However, hyperforin is possibly the reason why St. John’s interacts with a wide variety of drugs .
+However, hyperforin is possibly why St. John’s interacts with various drugs [4, 6].

 What is St John’s Wort Used for?